mrkalra07/Strategy-Backtesting-Live-Trading-Platform/README.md

-# 🚀 GoQuant – Full-Stack Strategy Backtesting & Live Trading Platform
+# 🚀  Full-Stack Strategy Backtesting & Live Trading Platform

 A professional-grade backtesting and live trading platform with a **visual strategy builder** and full **analytics dashboard**.
 Designed for quantitative strategy development, it supports **technical indicators**, **portfolio logic**, **multi-symbol data**, and **real-time trade simulation**.